Skip to main content

 Beater pieces: For casual wear where you're not concerned about authenticity or longevity, mid-tier replicas function adequately.
 They'll survive a few months of regular wear before the collar loses shape or the embroidery frays.

-Color variations: Some CNFans sellers offer color combinations that Fred Perry doesn't currently produce.
+Color variations: Some 100buy sellers offer color combinations that Fred Perry doesn't currently produce.
 If you want a specific tipping color that's been discontinued, replicas might be your only option—though you're still getting inferior construction.

 What You Should Actually Do